-Revision 17-5; Effective September 1, 2017
+Revision 18-2; Effective September 3, 2018

-In some situations, a STAR+PLUS member or his/her managed care organization may request, and be granted, disenrollment of the member from managed care.
+In some situations, a STAR+PLUS member or her or his managed care organization (MCO) may request, and be granted, disenrollment of the member from managed care.
 Whether the disenrollment is voluntary or involuntary, disenrolled members can receive available services from the Texas Health and Human Services Commission (HHSC) Medical and Social Services (MSS) Division, if determined eligible.
 For additional information, see Section 3640, Disenrollment Request Policy.